-This map illustrates the annual transit ridership volumes in 2040 on each of the seven light rail extensions and the two BRT lines proposed in ST3.
+This map illustrates the annual transit ridership volumes in 2040 on each of the seven light rail extensions and the two BRT lines T line proposed in ST3.
 Annual system operating costs allocated to each of these ST3 extensions are also shown.

-Cost Effectiveness
+Cost effectiveness

-Operations and maintenance cost of the ST3 plan per rider and per new transit rider over the cost of the ST2 plan are shown in this table.
+Annual operations and maintenance cost of the ST3 plan per rider and per new transit rider over the cost of the ST2 plan are shown in this table.

-TABLE 11: Projected cost per ST3 system rider and new rider (2014\$)
+Table 11: Annual projected cost per ST3 system rider and new rider (2014\$)